basiralab/MV-LEAP/README.md

 # Introduction

 This work has been published in the Journal of Neuroscience Methods 2019.
 MV-LEAP is a framework for boosting the classification of imbalanced multi-view data.
 MV-LEAP comprises two key steps addressing two major machine learning problems in classification tasks:
-Issue 1: Training data imbalance.
+**Issue 1: Training data imbalance.**
-Proposed solution: manifold learning-based proliferator, which enables to generate synthetic data for each view, is proposed to handle imbalanced data.
+**Proposed solution ==>** Manifold learning-based proliferator, which enables to generate synthetic data for each view, is proposed to handle imbalanced data.

-Issue 2: Heterogeneity of the input multi-view data to learn from.
+**Issue 2: Heterogeneity of the input multi-view data to learn from.**
-Proposed solution: a multi-view manifold data alignment leveraging tensor canonical correlation analysis is proposed to map all original (i.e., ground truth) and proliferated (i.e., synthesized) views into a shared subspace where their distributions are aligned for the target classification task.
+**Proposed solution ==>** A multi-view manifold data alignment leveraging tensor canonical correlation analysis is proposed to map all original (i.e., ground truth) and proliferated (i.e., synthesized) views into a shared subspace where their distributions are aligned for the target classification task.
 More details can be found at: https://www.sciencedirect.com/science/article/pii/S016502701930202X) or https://www.researchgate.net/publication/334162522_Multi-View_Learning-Based_Data_Proliferator_for_Boosting_Classification_Using_Highly_Imbalanced_Classes

 In this repository, we release the MV-LEAP source code trained and tested in a simulated heterogeneous multi-view dataset drawn from 4 Gaussian distributions as shown below: